 Member contribution rates in TMRS are either 5%, 6%, or 7% of the member's total compensation, and the City-matching ratios are either 1:1 (1 to 1), 1.5:1 (11⁄2 to 1), or 2:1 (2 to 1), both as adopted by the governing body of the City.
 Under the state law governing TMRS, the contribution rate for each city is determined annually by the actuary, using the Entry Age Normal actuarial cost method.
 The City's contribution rate is based on the liabilities created from the benefit plan options selected by the City and any changes in benefits or actual experience over time.
-For the measurement year ending December 31, 2021, the City elected to increase the contribution rate from 5% to 7%, increase the City matching ratio from 1.5:1 to 2:1, and increase the statutory max to 13.50% due to plan changes.

 Employees for the City were required to contribute 7% of their annual gross earnings during the fiscal year.
-The contribution rates for the City were 4.02% from January 2021 through September 2021 and then 7.27% from October 2021 through December 2021.
-During calendar year 2022 the contribution rate was 11.00%.
-The City's contributions to TMRS for the fiscal year ended September 30, 2022 were \$201,622, which was equal to the required contributions.
+The contribution rates for the City were 11.00% and 11.36% in calendar years 2022 and 2023, respectively.
+The City's contributions to TMRS for the fiscal year ended September 30, 2023 were \$243,176, which was equal to the required contributions.

-Net Pension Liability (Asset)
+Net Pension Liability

-The City's Net Pension Liability (Asset) (NPL/A) was measured as of December 31, 2021 and the Total Pension Liability (TPL) used to calculate the NPL was determined by an actuarial valuation as of that date.
+The City's Net Pension Liability (NPL) was measured as of December 31, 2022 and the Total Pension Liability (TPL) used to calculate the NPL was determined by an actuarial valuation as of that date.